PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 ### Using the PlanQK CLI (recommended)

-We strongly recommend to use the [PlanQK CLI](../getting-started/cli-reference.md) to create new quantum coding projects.
+We strongly recommend to use the [PlanQK CLI](../getting-started/quickstart.md) to create new Managed Service.
 You could select a general starter template or choose one specifically for a certain quantum provider or backend.
 Furthermore, it provides you with commands to directly package and deploy your quantum code along with the metadata and configuration.